pranjultiwari/MedXTech/README.md

 <h1>Future References:</h5>
-Transations will be encrypted using blockchain technology.
+Transations will be encrypted using blockchain technology.<br>
-Collaborations could be done with the labs, pharmacies and the hospitals. chatbots will be used for the 24*7 consumer interations and many more.
+Collaborations could be done with the labs, pharmacies and the hospitals.<br>
+chatbots will be used for the 24*7 consumer interations and many more.<br>